The Greater Cedar Rapids Community Foundation was founded in 1949 to receive gifts and bequests to provide support for charitable enterprise.

 Watch the video.

-In 1987 local radio and television entrepreneur William B. Quarton changed the scene of Cedar Rapids philanthropy by offering a challenge to his friends at the Community Welfare Foundation.
+In 1987 local radio and television entrepreneur William B. Quarton changed the scene of Cedar Rapids philanthropy by offering a challenge to his friends at the Community Welfare Fund.
 If the Foundation would agree to change the IRS tax status of the Foundation from “private” to “public,” change the name to reflect the broader interests of the rapidly growing Linn County community, and pledge to raise an additional $450,000 in permanent endowment, he would match the funds raised, dollar-for-dollar, by means of a $900,000 charitable lead trust.
 The challenge was quickly accepted and successfully achieved, and following a mandatory five-year transition period, the Greater Cedar Rapids Community Foundation received its 501(c)(3) designation from the IRS in 1992.

-William B. Quarton left a powerful legacy upon his passing at age 104 in August 2007.
+William Quarton left a powerful legacy upon his passing at age 104 in August 2007.
 His $35 million planned gift to the Community Foundation tripled the organization’s unrestricted assets and created endowments for four organizations.
 The Community Foundation continues to honor William Quarton and his spirit of philanthropy with the William Quarton Heritage Society, recognizing those who have established an endowed fund or will make a planned gift.
 This growing group of local philanthropists now stands at more than 250 members.

-The Association of Fundraising Professionals (AFP) named the Greater Cedar Rapids Community Foundation the Outstanding Foundation of 2012 for our work in responding to the Flood of 2008 while continuing our support of charitable organizations in the area.The award honors a foundation that demonstrates outstanding commitment through financial support and through encouragement and motivation of others to take leadership roles in philanthropy and national, international and/or community involvement.
+In the years following the devastating flood of 2008, the Community Foundation remained central to the community’s recovery and preparedness discussions and activities.
+The Association of Fundraising Professionals (AFP) named the Greater Cedar Rapids Community Foundation the Outstanding Foundation of 2012 for our work in responding to the Flood of 2008 while continuing our support of charitable organizations in the area.
+In 2016, when a second flood threatened the community, the response from the Community Foundation cemented its commitment to disaster preparedness and recovery.